shinjipons/shinjipons.github.io/src/markdown/lovers-dew-case-study.md

 But I did learn a lot throughout this phase of this project.
 There were some promising layout using the props and certain free cloud VDBs that I downloaded from [Janga FX's website](https://jangafx.com/software/embergen/download/free-vdb-animations).
 And because I was struggling to get pleasant results in the shading of the volumetric clouds, I looked for guidance on YouTube and I found this [excellent tutorial](https://www.youtube.com/watch?v=HLeAqry1QZ0) made by [Marc Whitelaw](https://www.breakyourcrayons.com/), a lead artist at Industrial Light & Magic.

-!()[media/lovers-dew-story/cloud-with-and-without-custom-shader.webp]
+!(Left: a principled volume shader with low density.
+Right: the custom setup described in Marc's tutorial)[media/lovers-dew-story/cloud-with-and-without-custom-shader.webp]

 # Researching digital human solutions for Blender

 At this point, I had wasted precious time and effort pursuing an approach that turned out to be unworthy.
 So I had to redouble in my efforts in finding an idea that was both attractive and feasible.

 Matthew suggested to use human models to showcase the perfume bottle using partial nudity in a tasteful way.
-Af first, I was reluctant because digital humans are known to be difficult to pull off, but I decided to try it anyway.
+At first, I was reluctant because digital humans are known to be difficult to pull off, but I decided to try it anyway.

 I remembered learning about [Humanify on Twitter](https://x.com/GabrieloAlex/status/1786362340822163479) a few months ago so I started my investigation into digital humans for Blender there.
 As it turns out, since then they have released a new set of hyper realistic skin textures called [Global Skin](https://globalskin.xyz/products/globalskin).